ericmaxwell2003/android-architecture-components/README.md

 - LiveData
 - DAO pattern

+It is based off of the [Android Architecture Compnents](https://github.com/googlesamples/android-architecture-components) sample project provided by Google.
+This includes this README which is essentially the Google Readme with the relevant Room/SQLite parts swapped for Realm where it makes sense.

+The intent of this fork, is to provide Realm users with knowlege of how to use Realm within the recommened architecture of Google and Architecture Components.
+The examples are nearly identical with only the source of the data coming from Realm instead of SQLite.

 ### Basic Sample

 - Shows how to persist data using a Realm database, uses ViewModels,  LiveData, DAOs, Transformations .map, switchMap, and the Dao Pattern with Realm.